Table of Contents

 Speed It Up!

 Google has been using site speed as a ranking factor since 2010.
 According to Kissmetrics, if a site takes more than 3 seconds to load, 40% of visitors will abandon it.
 These are two big reasons to make sure your pages load quickly.
-Many factors can slow down a site, such as too many plugins (for WordPress), large images, using a web hosting plan that’s insufficient for your needs.
+Many factors can slow down a site, such as too many plugins (for WordPress), large images, and using a web hosting plan that’s insufficient for your needs.
 Here are a few simple ways to speed up your site.